godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/faq.md

 ### It is so easy to switch from Layer 1 to Layer 2.
 Why does it take so long in reverse?

 Layer 2 can trust Layer 1 because Layer 1 is more secure.
-But Layer 1 needs more time to make sure everything is fine on Layer 2 especially for optimistic rollup (a popular Layer 2 solution).
+But Layer 1 needs more time to ensure everything is fine on Layer 2 especially for optimistic rollup (a popular Layer 2 solution).

-Every optimistic rollup L2 uses a challenge mechanism in their withdrawal process.
+Every optimistic rollup L2 uses a challenge mechanism in its withdrawal process.
 In Godwoken v1, L1 puts the withdrawal into a challenge period (~7 days) after you initiated the withdrawal request, waiting for observers or challengers to report problems.
 The withdrawal can be approved only when no challenge is submitted.
 L1 guarantees that every withdrawal is intact and that the funds kept on L2 are safe in this way.
-Not only Godwoken, other optimistic rollups like arbitrum and optimism also have such a challenge period, e.g. Arbitrum mandates a 7-day challenge period during a withdrawal.
+Not only Godwoken, but other optimistic rollups like arbitrum and optimism also have such a challenge period, e.g., Arbitrum mandates a 7-day challenge period during a withdrawal.

 We're actively exploring ways to improve the withdrawal experience and support fast withdrawal.
 Please stay tuned.